Britney Spears Snuggles Up To Boyfriend Sam Asghari In Maui

 “Nothing makes me happier than seeing you in your happy place,” one follower stated.

 “Please don’t apologize for your hair, or the way you look.
 You are you and full of joy.
-Who cares about your hair, everyone just cares about you, as a human,” another wrote.
+Who cares about your hair, everyone just cares about you, as a human,” another supporter wrote.

 “Oh my god you look fantastic,” a third comment read.